When to File a Homeowners Insurance Claim

 Common reasons homeowners claims are denied

 Any claim you file will be investigated by a trained claims adjuster for authenticity.
-However, unless you have a company with a bad reputation for claims handling, it generally shouldn't be a surprise.
+However, unless you have a company with a bad reputation for claims handling, it generally shouldn't be a surprise (although over 75% of people have experienced an insurance claim denial at some point).[1]
 Let's outline the big reasons you can have a denied homeowners claim.

 1: The damage was caused by a non-covered peril

-If the peril (cause of loss) is excluded from coverage, your insurance company will deny your claim — ror example, flood damage.
+If the peril (cause of loss) is excluded from coverage, your insurance company will deny your claim — for example, flood damage.
 If a hurricane floods your basement, you are not going to have any homeowners coverage because flood is an excluded peril on every homeowners insurance policy.
-To have this claim covered, you would need flood insurance through FEMA.
+To have this claim covered, you would need flood insurance through FEMA (or a private flood (or a private flood insurer).
 Other causes of loss, such as mold or water backup, might be covered if you have their coverage endorsements.
 An endorsement is any change to your policy.
 In this case, you would need to buy a mold or water backup endorsement to have your claim paid out.

 2: If the damage was intentional or avoidable